-Jim Mallinder will join the Scottish Rugby Union as its new performance director.
+Jim Mallinder to join Scottish Rugby as new performance director

 The 53-year-old had been working with the Rugby Football Union on youth development, but has now accepted a role north of the border.